Why is a Chatbot so important?

 - GDPR compliant

-In practice you will have more standards of course, but the standards provided here gives you a basic idea of what you can take into consideration.
+In practice, you will have more standards, but the standards provided here give you a basic idea of what you can consider.

-As it goes with the principles, you can also use the knowledge on Chatbot standards to check your process an application landscape for compliance and impact of change on these standards.
+As it goes with the principles, you can also use the knowledge of Chatbot standards to check your process and application landscape for compliance and the impact of change on these standards.

 Image Moderation Chatbot